gabrielrf97/objc-for-swift-course/notes-obj-c.md

   Signature: `[receiver message: argument?]`, like in `[Object alloc]`

 - Why do the expression "Sending a message" is used?
     - because a method invocation is not bounded to any particular instance method in compile time, like in swift.
-In runtime, every time a method gets executed, another method called objc_sendMessage() is called, and the binding to an specific instance method is made.
+In runtime, every time a method gets executed, another method called `objc_sendMessage()` is called in NSObject, and the binding to an specific instance method is made.
     - (*)(P!) study more about Message Dispatch in Object-C. Maybe it's the only way.

 - `dot syntax` works to access properties.